aimeos/aimeos-docs/src/config/admin-jqadm/group.md

 # name

-Class name of the used account favorite client implementation
+Class name of the used group panel implementation

 ```
 admin/jqadm/group/name =